Links Related To New Apartments Moving Checklists:

 checklist moving into new apartment, Week of the Move:

 - Paying Things.
-Make sure all last-minute rent is paid and deposits have been made to the new apartment.
+Make sure you have paid all last-minute rent and deposits to the new apartment.
 Also be sure that you have enough cash on hand to give to the movers the day of the move.
 Most moving companies accept payment in the form of cash, check, or credit.
 Also remember to tip movers if they did a good job.

 - Essentials Box.
 Here we will revisit the box of essentials you begin to prepare weeks ago.
 Keep this box, bag, or suitcase in the trunk of your car so you will have the things you need with you at all times.
 Also move small items of special importance in this box.
 Don’t forget to have a few snacks and toiletries as well.